 Start Reviewing Your Employee Data

-Once you’ve determine that you are an ALE, it’s time to get familiar with your employee data.
+Once you’ve determined that you are an ALE, it’s time to get familiar with your employee data.
 More specifically, you’ll need to either update or verify these four pieces of information:

 - Hire Date: New employee data will be easy, but don’t forget to review details for rehired employees.
 Look at their full-time or part-time status, their ACA status based on hours worked (remember, ACA status and working status may differ based on hours), and whether or not their hire date affects their benefits eligibility.